Happy New Year’s Eve – we hope you’ve had an amazing year! December 31st is officially No Interruptions Day and Make Up Your Mind Day.

 Did you know that on this day in 1977, Ted Bundy escaped from jail?
 He broke through the ceiling of the chief jailer’s apartment and, wearing clothes he found there, walked out the front door.

-Keep reading for more facts about December 31st in history!
+Keep reading for more interesting facts about December 31st in history!

 What Happened On December 31 In History?